mehedi-hasan02/Easy-tour-client/README.md

 - User can use both light and dark theme.

 #### Selected category
-- B9 A10 Type-01 Requirements
+- Southeast Asia
+- - Bangladesh